-Helen, Kaushal, and Alexander embarked on a Balkan adventure, not just to see more of the world, but to take their passion for travel writing to the next level and learn from NY Times contributor Tim Neville.
+Helen, Kaushal, and Alexander embarked on a Balkan adventure to take their passion for travel writing to the next level and learn from NY Times contributor Tim Neville.

 After a three-day workshop in Montenegro, they put their learning into practice.
-Here, they share the most valuable lesson they took away from the experience.
+Here, they share the most valuable lessons they took away from the experience.

 I used all 70 pages of my bright yellow spiral-bound notebook in the Balkans.
 All 70.
 I've got notes crammed into corners and scribbled along margins.
 476km long.
 "It was Hollywood."
 Serbian part bombed in '99.
 At one point, I was jotting down notes on my thigh, to be transcribed as soon as I could find a blank page.

 I learned that in writing, details are important.
 And in travel writing, you can't make them up, so you need to write things down.
-Tim taught us to note the mundane things - his name, his age.
+Tim taught us to note the mundane things – names, ages.
 But also the nuances that create a sense of a person or place – how he talked, the way he moved his hands.
 All of those details will eventually add together to create a story.
-Or they'll go in the bin - but at least you had them there, in case you needed them.
+Or they'll go in the bin – but at least you had them there, in case you needed them.

 Before I did this workshop, I was reconstructing scenes from memory, skipping over the details I didn't have.
 Now, because of my notes, my scenes feel more authentic.
 Plus, it's fun to relive your trip as you write, in vivid detail, because you took the time to write those details down.